How to Store Crypto Safely: Hot vs Cold Wallets

 ❓ People Also Ask

-What is the difference between a hot wallet and a cold wallet for cryptocurrency?
+What is the difference between a hot wallet and a cold wallet for crypto?

-How do I set up a cold wallet to store my Bitcoin safely?
+How do I set up a cold wallet safely?

 💬